 The honey bee was adopted by the Maine Legislature in 1975 as the official state insect, and it is part of this organization’s objective to protect and foster the honey bee’s beneficial use to the State of Maine.

-Our six hundred-plus members represent all levels of expertise and experience, from backyard hobbyists to part- and full-time beekeeping business owners and commercial pollinators.
+Our 700+ members represent all levels of expertise and experience, from backyard hobbyists to part- and full-time beekeeping business owners and commercial pollinators.

-We sponsor an annual meeting held at different locations around the state every fall, maintain a website with beekeeping resources and useful information, host webinars on a variety of topics presented by experts in their fields, and publish a bi-monthly newsletter, The Bee Line.
+We sponsor an annual meeting held at different locations around the state every fall, maintain a website with beekeeping resources and useful information, host webinars on a variety of topics presented by experts in their fields, and publish The Bee Line, a bi-monthly newsletter.
 The Maine State Beekeepers Association has local chapter affiliates throughout the state.

 MSBA members are welcome to attend board meetings, held on the third Thursday of each month in Augusta.
 Feel free to contact any board member with questions, comments, and ideas about how MSBA can better serve you and the Maine beekeeping community.